jgleba/vamp206a/README.md

 ## Alternative Preparation

-- Things are always changing due to advancements and of course my learning.
+- Things are always changing due to advancements and of course I learn more as I go forward.
-- rather than using FTP to get some setup files, I have been using an alternate approach..
+- Rather than using FTP locally to get some setup files, I have been using an alternate approach..
 - I since have employed ssh (putty, mremoteNG, git bash, windows command prompt, etc) and filezilla to interact with the server, especially at the early stages.
-- Use filezilla to put `vne.sh` `htdocs.pmds-data.latest.7z` in /home/albe/tmp01
+- Use filezilla (over ssh / sftp) to put  `vne.sh`  `htdocs.pmds-data.latest.7z` in `/home/albe/tmp01` and `11get.sh`  in `~ `

 ## Example addresses of code I served up.